- Corporate Citizenship

 Samsung also strives to minimize parts replacement and repairs due to product failure.
 Furthermore, we are focusing our efforts to extend the lifespan of products by providing quick product diagnostics and fixes by repair experts.
 To this end, we are providing convenient product pick-up and walk-in service options for repair and are continuously expanding Samsung's authorized network of Care Repair Centers to provide more accurate and faster diagnostics and repair services.

-Conserve, reuse and recycle valuable water resources
+Reduce, reuse and recycle valuable water resources